 A disinfection plan should be developed that incorporates an assessment of the transmission pathways, the type of material to be disinfected, the pathogenic agents to be inactivated, the health and safety precautions and control measures required, and the environment in which the process is to be undertaken.
-The disinfection plan should be regularly reviewed and include a mechanism for determining efficacy.
+The disinfection plan should include a mechanism for determining efficacy.
+The disinfection plan should be regularly reviewed to ensure the disinfection process remains effective and efficient.
 Any changes to the disinfection plan should also be documented.